 Emerging Technologies is the premier arena to demonstrate novel interactive technologies to a large audience, inspire, be amazed, and experience the future.
-SIGGRAPH Asia Emerging Technologies 2020 will take place virtually online, with the theme: "Experiencing beyond."
+SIGGRAPH Asia Emerging Technologies 2021 are planned to take place both in physical and virtual venues, with the theme: "Awaken Our Bodies."

 Making working and experiential prototypes is a crucial step towards novel technological innovations.
-Therefore, the Emerging Technologies program plays a vital role within SIGGRAPH in driving the development of research communities and to make a great impact on the public.
+Therefore, the Emerging Technologies program plays a vital role within SIGGRAPH and SIGGRAPH Asia in driving the development of research communities and to make a great impact on the public.

 - 3D interaction

 - Artificial intelligence

 - Display technologies

 - Smart materials